The linnormanzi (which was, in all other ways, a softened shadow of its parent strain

 I had a notebook with me, and I'd been sketching a lot of the concepts for The Naive's End

-right with it.
-It's funny, because that project was originally going to be an independent work, but I guess we kept getting drawn back into strangers...
+right along with it.
+It's funny, because that project was originally going to be an independent work, but I guess we kept getting drawn back into working with strangers

 Anyway, we'd taken a lot of great photos of the harbor and were brainstorming how to approach them, so naturally we got into talking about the original linnormi.
 I think that we'd developed a kind of nostalgia for Primer by that point, and the idea of a white linnormi had been in everyone's head for a while.
 I feel like we were allowed to get a little more excited about things, back then...